sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
 In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner after doing extensive research I found out that any data based on epidemic(COVID-19), pandemic(MERS) and/or outbreak (measles) will not be best suited for any [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs).
-I will go in-depth on why this is in my
+I will go in-depth on why this is in my Analysis section.

 This project seeks to forecast number of people infected and number of